 5. Give for the sake of giving.
 Don’t expect anything in return.
 When you give kindness expecting thanks or some form of credit, it is self-serving and some form of making the recipient feel indebted.
 The rewards are better when we are kind without expecting any payback.

 I heard a story about a little boy from a family who had very little money.
 He really wanted fishing lures but had no money to buy them.
 This anonymous person bought a handful of fishing lures and a package of gummy worms and left them in the family mailbox along with a note saying they were free.
 The boy was thrilled, and the anonymous person was filled with happiness at seeing the boys’ joy.
 Now that is kindness!

 6. Practice being kind more often.
 Like everything, we become kinder the more we do it.
 Random acts of kindness get easier.
-Do one small, kind thing each day for someone and pay attention to the impact you make.
-It will make you feel lighter, kinder, and notice more opportunities to be kind.
+Do one small, kind thing each day for someone, and pay attention to the impact you make.
+It will make you feel lighter and kinder, and notice more opportunities to be kind.